Lab-Packs: Safety & Know-How

 The EPA separates hazardous waste into 2 main divisions, listed vs. characteristic:

 The F and K lists are non-specific (F) and specific (K) waste streams that are common to many different industries and manufacturers.
-Examples of “F” wastes would be spent solvents or electroplating solutions, while examples of “K” wastes would include those originating from wood preservation or pesticides manufacturing.
+Examples of “F” wastes would be spent solvents or electroplating solutions, while examples of “K” wastes would include those originating from wood preservation or pesticide manufacturing.

 The P and U lists concern themselves with pure formulations of individual, unused chemicals.
 This becomes especially relevant when labs are closing their doors or purging expired inventory, as many common laboratory chemicals appear on one of these two lists.

-If waste possesses certain characteristics outlined by the EPA, it can also be considered hazardous even if not specified on any of the above-mentioned lists.
+If waste possesses certain characteristics outlined by the EPA, it can also be considered hazardous even if not specified in any of the above-mentioned lists.
 The 4 general characteristics that make waste hazardous are: